How to Form an LLC in South Dakota

 7. File Annual Reports

-All South Dakota LLCs and foreign LLCs authorized to do business in the state must file an Annual Report with the South Dakota Secretary of State and pay a $50 filing fee.
+All South Dakota LLCs and foreign LLCs authorized to do business in the state must file a Annual Report with the South Dakota Secretary of State and pay a $50 filing fee.
 The first annual report must be filed before the first day of the second month of the year following the year in which the LLC was authorized to transact business.
 Subsequent annual reports must be filed by the same date each subsequent year.
 The Secretary of State’s office will mail a reminder to the LLC registered agent’s address on file prior to the filing month.

-The annual report must be filed online at the South Dakota Secretary of State website.
+The annual report may be filed online at the South Dakota Secretary of State website or by postal mail.

 8. Foreign LLCs Doing Business in South Dakota

 To do business in South Dakota, all LLCs organized outside of the state must register with the South Dakota Secretary of State.
 Foreign LLCs must appoint a registered agent for service of process.
 The agent may be a South Dakota resident, or a business entity authorized to do business in South Dakota.

 To register, file an Application for Certificate of Authority.
 The application must be filed by postal mail.
 The filing fee is $750.